archkata2021t17/sysops-squad/2. Solution/SolutionOverview.md

 ## Summary
-After analysing the problem statement and current application architecture of Penultimate Electronics, its identified that the current system is a monolith, and some key functionalities doesn't work reliably.
+After analysing the problem statement and current application architecture of Penultimate Electronics, its identified that the current system is a monolith, and some key functionalities do not work reliably.

 ##### As-Is Architecture
 ![AsIsAppArchitecture](./img/AsIsSysOpSquadAppArch.png)